 This summer’s Diamond Jubilee celebrations are to culminate in a glittering royal carriage procession through London, it has been announced.

-Those staying in top hotels in London on the day of the Queen's Diamond Jubilee on June 5th might be able to catch a glimpse of Her Majesty herself, along with several other royals as they make their way through the streets of Westminster to Buckingham Place.
+Those staying in The Montcalm Hotel London on the day of the Queen’s Diamond Jubilee on June 5th might be able to catch a glimpse of Her Majesty herself, along with several other royals as they make their way through the streets of Westminster to Buckingham Place.

 The Queen and Duke of Edinburgh will be joined by several other royal couples, including the Duke and Duchess of Cambridge and the Prince of Wales and the Duchess of Cornwall.